jm475/FCC-Pomodoro-Timer/README.md

 # Features
 - Customizable Work and Break Intervals: Set your preferred durations for work sessions and breaks.
 - Visual Timer: A dynamic display that shows the remaining time for the current session.
+- Spotify Embed: Spotify playlist embed for a Lofi playlist commonly associated with Pomodoro.

 # Planned Features
-- [ ] Audio Notifications: Get notified with a sound when a session ends.
+- [x] Audio Notifications: Get notified with a sound when a session ends.
 - [ ] Session Counter: Keep track of the number of completed work sessions.
 - [ ] Responsive Design: Works well on both desktop and mobile devices.
-- [ ] Spotify Embed?
+- [x] Spotify Embed
 - [ ] Notifications: To notify when completion of work and break intervals.
+- [ ] Change the logo displayed during work/break modes.

 # Implementation Details